Dr. Allen Balcom DuMont (American) (1901–1965)

 DuMont then started his own company, DuMont Laboratories, in the basement of his Cedar Grove, New Jersey home, building long-lasting cathode ray tubes.
 In 1931, he sold two tubes to two college science laboratories for $35 each.

 DuMont produced black and white televisions in the 1940s and 1950s that were generally regarded as offering the highest quality and durability.
 Many of these premium sets included a built-in AM/FM radio and record player.

 The DuMont Television Network was not an unqualified success, being faced with the major problem of how to make a profit without the benefit of an already established radio network as a base.
 After ten years, DuMont shuttered the network and sold what remained of his television operations to John Kluge in 1956, which Kluge renamed Metromedia.

 DuMont sold his manufacturing operations in 1960.
 The television manufacturing division was sold to Emerson Radio.
 His research laboratory became part of Fairchild Camera and later developed semiconductor microchips.
-Robert Noyce, founder of Intel, originally worked for DuMont as an engineer.
-In the early 1960s, the Dumont laboratory, now owned by Fairchild, developed the original Sony Trinitron color picture tube, under a subcontract.
+Robert Noyce, the founder of Intel, originally worked for DuMont as an engineer.
+In the early 1960s, the Dumont laboratory, now owned by Fairchild, developed the original Sony Trinitron colour picture tube, under a subcontract.